zenio/festline.github.io/_pages/prerequisites.md

  - Pip & Anaconda
  - Docker

-#### Kaggle kernels & Azure ML
+#### Kaggle Kernels & Azure ML
 The easiest way to start working with course materials is to visit Kaggle Dataset [mlcourse.ai](https://www.kaggle.com/kashnitsky/mlcourse) and fork some Kernels (please keep them private).
 All your Jupyter notebooks with Anaconda (including `NumPy`, `Pandas`, `Sklearn` etc) are live and running in your browser.
-However, uploading data sets might be tiresome.
+However, uploading datasets might be tiresome.

 #### Pip & Anaconda
 Most python packages like  `NumPy`, `Pandas` or  `Sklearn` can be installed manually with `pip` – python installer.
 However, the preferred option is to use Anaconda.
 Additionally, you'll need `Xgboost`, `Vowpal Wabbit` and (maybe) `LightGBM` and `CatBoost` for competitions.